diegoalvis/kma-contract/KMA65_Contract.md

 ### §6 Condition of the Rental Property

-The property is provided in a renovated, fully furnished condition as specified in the annex.
+The property is provided in a renovated, fully furnished condition.

 ---